 Prior to moving to Washington, I worked with the Pinniped Cognition and Sensory Systems lab at Long Marine Laboratory.
-In this unique context, we trained animals to voluntarily participate in cooperative research.
+The lab's unique context allowed us to train animals to participate in voluntary cooperative research.
 Our work centered on studying how amphibious marine mammals see, hear, and learn, both above and below water.
-This research is directly responsible for informing the creation of effective ocean-use policy and management plans.
+This research was and is directly responsible for informing the creation of effective ocean-use policy and management plans.

 It is the greatest shot of adrenaline to be doing what you’ve wanted to do so badly.
 You almost feel like you could fly without the plane.